What will happen to EU student fees?

-The Students Loans Company has confirmed that current EU students, and those beginning their studies in 2016, who are assessed and eligible will continue to receive support for the duration of their course.
-Students starting a postgraduate Master’s course from August 2016 will be eligible to apply for a Postgraduate Loan in the academic year 2016/17.
+The Students Loans Company has confirmed that current EU students, and those beginning their studies in 2017-18, who are assessed and eligible will continue to receive support for the duration of their course.
+Students starting a postgraduate Master’s course from August 2017-18 will be eligible to apply for a Postgraduate Loan.

 Can I still apply for the Erasmus+ Scheme?

 Yes, there will be no immediate change to this programme.

 What impact will the referendum result have on me accepting a job offer?

 There will be no immediate change to the UK’s visa policy as a result of the referendum, there should be no impact on you taking up any job offers on graduation or on working while you study.

 Will the referendum result have an impact on my immediate immigration status in the UK?

 No. There will be no immediate change to the UK’s visa policy for EU citizens already living in the UK and those who are wishing to come here.

 Is it cheaper to study in London now?

 Yes, as a result of the favourable exchange rate you now get more for your money and therefore, studying in London is notably cheaper.
 Many universities have allowed students to take advantage of this exchange rate by paying their tuition fees in advance.